 INTERVIEW AND PICTURES BY MARKO SYRJALA

-Graham Bonnet is an English rock vocalist and songwriter who started his musician career already in the late 60’s with the band Marbles.
-Bonnet is best known about his brief career in Rainbow with whom he recorded classic album DOWN TO EARTH in 1979 and working with Michael Schenker Group on ASSAULT ATTACK in 1982.
-He has later on recorded and performed as a solo artist, leaded his own band Alcatrazz and worked on numerous projects including Moonstone Project, Anthem and Lyraka.
-Bonnet has been a regular visitor in Finland on the past ten years and this year made no exception here.
-I was able to catch with the man himself on late March in Helsinki and here are the results of our interesting discussion.
+Graham Bonnet is an English rock vocalist and songwriter who started a music career in the late ’60s with the band Marbles.
+Bonnet is best known for his brief career in Rainbow, with whom he recorded the classic album DOWN TO EARTH in 1979.
+In 1982 Bonnet recorded the album ASSAULT ATTACK with Michael Schenker Group.
+Later on, he has recorded and performed as a solo artist; he led the band Alcatrazz and worked on numerous projects, including Moonstone Project, Anthem, and Lyraka.
+Bonnet has been a regular visitor in Finland for the past ten years and this year made no exception here.
+I was able to catch the man in late March in Helsinki, and here are the results of our exciting discussion.
 Read on!

 THE LATEST IN BRIEF

 Okay, Graham.
-It’s been like 5 years since we did talk last time so, in brief, what have you been up to since then?
+It’s been like five years since we did talk last time, so, in brief, what have you been up to since then?

-Well, since then I’ve been on the road with Alcatrazz, with my band.
+Well, since then, I’ve been on the road with Alcatrazz, with my band.
 We’ve been to Russia, we’ve been to Prague.
 We’ve been around.
 We played Los Angeles.
 We did the House of Blues, Ventura Theater, a few things like that.
-So we’ve played quite a lot with my own band at home.
-So now, it’s back to recording again and trying to start recording again when I go home and get some new stuff done.
+So we’ve played quite a lot with my band at home.
+So now, it’s time to back and try to start recording again when I go home and get some new stuff done.
 But I have an album to do with a project that’s called Lyraka that’s like a rock-opera kind of a thing, with all different singers.
 There’s a girl on it called Veronica Freeman who’s from a band called Benedictum.
 I don’t know if you’ve heard of them.
 Have you heard of that band?

 We’re going to do, like, a duet together, me and her, and — who else is on this?
 Ah, Mark Boals, he’s doing something.
 And I’m not quite sure who else.
 There are a few singers, but they want me to write some of the tunes as well a little bit with this album, but we’ll see what happens with it.
 It’s kind of a project at the moment.
-They want to make it into a movie but I don’t know if it’s going to get that far.
+They want to make it into a movie, but I don’t know if it will get that far.
 I don’t know.
 I can only make sure — you know what I mean?
 So we’ll see.
 But I have a lot of work to do.
-I want to do some solo stuff which I’ve written already, and also some new stuff by Alcatrazz.
+I want to do some solo stuff, which I’ve written already, and also want to do some new stuff with Alcatrazz.
 But it’s a matter of getting the time to do that because we’re always out playing.
 We can’t get into the studio at the same time.
 So, like, the old days where everybody went to rehearse — now it’s pro tools and “here’s my part” you e-mail, and so forth.

-You have been a regular visitor here for the last ten years and you’ve touring in Finland like four or five times already?
+You have been a regular visitor here for the last ten years, and you’ve toured in Finland like four or five times already?

 You always use mainly the same backing band when you’re touring here.
-How your cooperation started with Daffy and the guys in the first place?
+How did your cooperation start with Daffy and the guys in the first place?

-Yeah, you have to make money for living.
+Yeah, you have to make money for a living.

-That’s it, and the way it is now, unless you’re Metallica or something — whatever — Aerosmith or something like that, then you’re okay, you’re set.
+That’s it, and the way it is now unless you’re Metallica or something — whatever — Aerosmith or something like that, then you’re okay, you’re set.
 But when you’re a band that isn’t as well-known, it’s very, very hard.
-A lot of my friends are suffering terribly because they play twice a year or something, or they play for nothing.
+Many of my friends are suffering terribly because they play twice a year or something or play for nothing.
 Just to play, and times have changed.
 So that’s why that became disallowed.
 Nothing happened.
 You know, we were going to do — we had some songs.
-Daffy sent me some songs and but we never got around it really.
+Daffy sent me some songs and but we never got around it.

-In 2008 you did tour in Finland with Joe Lynn Turner.
-Is it completely out of question that you would do something together with him in the future?
+In 2008 you did a tour in Finland with Joe Lynn Turner.
+Is it entirely out of the question that you would do something together with him in the future?

 Oh, we did a few gigs together, but that’s all.
 I have no idea what he’s doing now.
 I haven’t spoken to him for about three years.

 I don’t know.
-No. Not as far as I know, because he’s doing his own thing.
+No. Not as far as I know, because he is doing his own thing.

-You mentioned that you’re working on new solo and it’s really about time because it’s already been 11 years since the previous one THE DAY I WENT MAD was released.
+You mentioned that you’re working on a new solo, and it’s really about time because it’s already been 11 years since the previous one, THE DAY I WENT MAD, was released.

 I know, and it’s about time to do something else.
 And that’s what I want to do.
-I’ve been talking to a lot of people, my friends, musician friends, who’ve got nothing to do with Alcatrazz, and do something a little bit different.
+I’ve been talking to a lot of people, my friends, musician friends, who’ve got nothing to do with Alcatrazz and do something a little bit different.
 Play some R&B and maybe even more different things, you know?
-But, so I’ve made up all this new stuff out for Alcatrazz; we’ve been writing together.
-The other guys have got some tunes and I have, and also I’ve written some tunes for my own thing.
-But, again, it’s a matter of when we can do that because we need to go out and keep playing, really.
+But I’ve made up all this new stuff out for Alcatrazz; we’ve been writing together.
+The other guys have got some tunes, and I have, and also I’ve written some songs for my own thing.
+But, again, it’s a matter of when we can do that because we need to go out and keep playing.
 It’s so different these days.
-Like I said, everything is done by e-mail.
-A band doesn’t get to go rent a band room anymore and rehearse.
+As I said, everything is done by e-mail.
+A band doesn’t get to rent a band room anymore and rehearse.
 It’s all “here’s my bit, here’s your bit.”